-Our uniform supplier is School Blazer.
-For queries relating to supply, please visit: www.schoolblazer.com.

-Students should wear full school uniform to school every day.
-They may arrive to school in sports kit only on the days where their whole year group has Games, otherwise they should bring kit to change into as needed.
+Our uniform supplier is Schoolblazer.
+For queries regarding supply, visit: www.schoolblazer.com Students should wear full school uniform to school every day.
+They may arrive to school in sports kit only on the days where their whole year group has Games, otherwise they should bring kit to change into as needed (for example, for a sports club).